 How can that be?
 In the last 5 years, the availability of digital tools that only require an internet browser to function has increased exponentially.

-Communication tools (Zoom,Slack, even Outlook 365), VOIP (RingCentral, even BT), productivity apps (Workiro, Trello), online document management apps (DropBox, GoogleDrive or, for more sophisticated requirements, SmartVault), and even your accounting, HR and EPOS software are all 100% available remotely to anyone with a smartphone or laptop.
+Communication tools (Zoom,Slack, even Outlook 365), VOIP (RingCentral, even BT), productivity apps (Workiro, Trello), online document storage apps (DropBox, GoogleDrive or, for more sophisticated requirements, SmartVault), and even your accounting, HR and EPOS software are all 100% available remotely to anyone with a smartphone or laptop.
 And who doesn’t have those?

 The idea of business continuity planning isn’t new, either.
 Since 9/11, we’ve all taken scenario planning more seriously - how would we keep going as a business if X, Y or Z happened?
 It’s been over a decade since SARS, and then bird flu and swine flu, thrusted the risk of a global pandemic onto the top of the pile of the scenarios to plan for.
 Keeping your business going when your staff are distributed at their homes is now basic stuff.
 Or so it should be.